matrix8967/grimoire-mirror/src/Copy_Pasta/File_Manipulation.md

 `sudo /usr/bin/tar -czpvf /home/$USER/backup/Backup.tar.gz /`

-    `-c`: Archive.
+-    `c` = Archive.

-    `-z`: Use GZip format to backup.
+-    `z` =  Use GZip format to backup.
 GZip is fast but it generates a larger file size than other compression tools.

-    `-p`: Preserve permission so that when you restore the backup you will not encounter a permission problem.
+-    `p` =  Preserve permission so that when you restore the backup you will not encounter a permission problem.

-    `-v`: Show details during backup.
+-    `v` =  Show details during backup.
 Omit -v if you don't want to see verbose output.

-    `-f`: Specify where to store the tar files.
+-    `f` =  Specify where to store the tar files.
 Here we save the backup file to backup directory under user John's home directory and name it Backup.tar.gz.

-    `/`: The Linux root file system.
+-    `/` = The Linux root file system.

 # Exclusions: